Saṁyutta Nikāya 12.55

 Upādāniyesu, bhikkhave, dhammesu ādīnavānupassino viharato taṇhā nirujjhati.

-There are things that are prone to being grasped.
+There are things that fuel grasping.
 When you concentrate on the drawbacks of these things, your craving ceases.

 Taṇhānirodhā upādānanirodho;